Lyft Inc. (LYFT) Stock: A Closer Look at the Analyst Ratings

 Wells Fargo gave a rating of “Equal Weight” to LYFT, setting the target price at $13 in the report published on February 10th of the current year.

-Volatility was left at 5.59%, however, over the last 30 days, the volatility rate increased by 6.49%, as shares surge +14.03% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.87% upper at present.
+Volatility was left at 5.40%, however, over the last 30 days, the volatility rate increased by 4.88%, as shares sank -9.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -11.40% lower at present.

-During the last 5 trading sessions, LYFT rose by +8.36%, which changed the moving average for the period of 200-days by -18.79% in comparison to the 20-day moving average, which settled at $10.16.
-In addition, Lyft Inc. saw -1.18% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LYFT fell by -18.64%, which changed the moving average for the period of 200-days by -33.43% in comparison to the 20-day moving average, which settled at $9.98.
+In addition, Lyft Inc. saw -19.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading